 Artists: Verity Birt, Anna Bunting-Branch, Nadine Byrne, Mary Beth Edelson, Fiona Finnegan, Blue Firth, Fourthland, Georgia Horgan.
 Ben Jeans Houghton, Serena Korda, Candice Lin, Katarzyna Majak, Monica Sjöö, Lucy Stein, Ayesha Tan Jones and Cathy Ward.

-Contemporary art works will be contextualised through archival material and periodicals, as well as loaned artefacts from the Museum of Witchcraft and Magic, Glastonbury Goddess Temple, Feminist Archive South/Bristol University Special Collections and Rupert White/artcornwall.org.
+Contemporary art works were contextualised through archival material and periodicals, as well as loaned artefacts from the Museum of Witchcraft and Magic, Glastonbury Goddess Temple, Feminist Archive South/Bristol University Special Collections and Rupert White/artcornwall.org.

-Accompanying the tour will be an events programme led by the exhibiting artists.
-Artist duo Fourthland will lead public workshops where the weaving of modern day spells will form a participatory grimoire - a contemporary book of shadows - which will be collectively added to at each exhibition venue.
-Serena Korda will be leading participants in musical improvisation workshops through playing the ceramics in her piece Jug Choir.
-This will be finalised with a public performance at each venue.
-Ben Jeans Houghton will be performing modern day rituals at the public exhibition openings.
+Accompanying the tour was an events programme led by the exhibiting artists.
+Artist duo Fourthland led public workshops where the weaving of modern day spells formed a participatory grimoire - a contemporary book of shadows - which was collectively added to at each exhibition venue, and keeps developing.
+Serena Korda led participants in musical improvisation workshops through playing the ceramics in her piece Jug Choir.
+These workshops resulted in public performances at the venues.
+Ben Jeans Houghton performed modern day rituals at the exhibition openings.